Tony Granato: Coaching career

 After the disappointing playoff loss to the Sharks, Granato was replaced by Joel Quenneville.
 Granato was reassigned and agreed to stay on as an assistant, holding that position for three seasons.
 On May 22, 2008, Granato was renamed head coach of the Avalanche after the departure of Quenneville for the 2008–09 NHL season.
 The Avalanche posted a record of 32–45–5, the worst since the team moved from Quebec in 1995, and Granato was fired on June 5, 2009.

 On August 5, 2009, Granato joined the coaching staff of the Pittsburgh Penguins, signing on as an assistant coach.
 Granato guided the Penguin's defense (2.49 goals against per game, tenth) and penalty killing (85.0 percent, fifth) to top-ten league finishes during the 2013–14 NHL season.

 On June 25, 2014, it was announced the Penguins would not retain their coaching staff for the 2014–15 season.

 On July 15, 2014, Granato was hired as an assistant coach for the Detroit Red Wings.

 On March 30, 2016, Granato was named the head coach at his alma mater, the University of Wisconsin–Madison.

 On August 4, 2017, Granato was announced as the head coach for the United States national team during the 2018 Winter Olympics.
 His team eventually placed seventh.

 On March 6, 2023, University of Wisconsin Director of Athletics Chris McIntosh announced that Granato would not return for the 2023-24 season.

-College Coaching Record

 Personal life

 Granato is the older brother of Hall of Fame hockey player Cammi Granato, and is the brother-in-law of former NHL player Ray Ferraro.
 Tony and his wife, Linda, are the parents of four children.
 Tony still has a lot of personal connections to his hometown, Downers Grove.
 Siblings Don, Rob, and Cammi were influenced by the Chicago Blackhawks and the 1980 Winter Olympics USA gold medal.
+He is now (2023) a TV analyst for both the NHL and the Chicago Blackhawks.

+On December 11, 2023, Granato announced that he had been diagnosed with Non-Hodgkin lymphoma, and that he would be taking a leave of absence from his television career to begin treatment on the cancer that same week.
+After a four week absence, Granato returned to broadcasting for the first time on January 7, 2024.